 Before you have kids, you plan on never arguing in front of them.
 But my wife, Kirsten, and I realized over the years that it’s difficult to avoid arguing in front of kids—especially with seven children.
 Sure, in some marriages, there’s very little arguing.
 In others, there’s lots of it.
-With kids, it’s important to know where to draw the line.
+Maybe you’re a single dad and your arguments are with your ex-wife.
+Or, maybe you’re arguing with your parents when you visit.
+Point is, when you have kids, it’s important to know where to draw the line.
 What do you think?
 Is arguing in front of your kids acceptable or something you avoid?

 I think how you argue matters.
 Now, I’m not talking about any kind of physical or verbal abuse.
 That type of stuff is always wrong.
-But there are times when you’re going to argue as husband and wife—and it’s going to happen in front of your kids.
+But there are times when you’re going to argue—and it’s going to happen in front of your kids.
 Where do you draw the line?
 And what do your kids think?
 We recently asked our kids about arguing and the conversation surprised us.
 Here are 3 questions to ask your kids about arguing.

 Question 1: Should we argue in front of you?

 One recent argument started over who should go shoe shopping for our kids.
 My argument was set on making it easier for Kirsten to stay home.
 But Kirsten’s argument was that I had just returned from traveling, and since I’d been away from home, she thought it would be better to make shoe shopping a family outing.
 She was thinking of me.
 I was thinking of her.
 We argued.
 Our kids noticed.